What is Blood Flow Restriction (BFR)?

 Blood Flow Restriction training (BFR) was first introduced in 1966, originally popularized as “Kaatsu training” before taking the general name of BFR.
 It was primarily used among powerlifters and bodybuilders to increase strength and muscle hypertrophy.
-However, in recent years, research supports the use of BFR in the rehabilitation populations.
+However, in recent years, research supports the use of blood flow restriction rehabilitation by physical therapists.

 BFR training with the use of pneumatic tourniquets allows for arterial blood ow to a region while restricting venous blood ow return.
 This restriction creates a more robust anabolic environment for muscle growth and strength during rest periods, without joint stress or damage to non-contractile tissue.